 - 9/80 schedule (80 hours in a two-week period worked over nine days instead of ten)

 A compressed workweek is intended to create flexible conditions that help employees integrate their work and personal lives more effectively and better manage commuting, caregiving, continuing education, or community service.
+It is also a flexible work option for positions that do not easily support remote work.
 Successful compressed workweek arrangements serve the needs both of the individual and the unit or department.
 The focus of the arrangement is on job performance and meeting operational needs.
 A written agreement clarifying both parties’ expectations is required.

 Request and Approval

-The employee initiates a request for a compressed workweek by submitting a proposal to thier supervisor/department head.
+The employee initiates a request for a compressed workweek by submitting a proposal to their supervisor/department head.

 Supervisors and department heads have the authority to approve compressed workweek arrangements.